suapapa/genai_lotto645_tgbot/README.md

 ![logo](_data/gopher_prey_256.webp)

-A Telegram Bot to Pick Lotto 6/45 numbers powered by gen-AI RAG tech.
+A Telegram Bot for selecting Lotto 6/45 numbers, enhanced by Gen-AI RAG technology.

-> !!
-Only for fun purpose !!
+> **⚠️ Note: This bot is intended for entertainment purposes only.**

 ## Telegram Bot Usage Example